My language barrier after jumping from nursing to the IT industry (words used in conversation and their meanings)

 Initial settings, initial conditions.
 These are pre-installed settings.

-(Maybe they're standard?
-Please say it in Japanese!)
+(Does that mean they're standard features?
+Please explain it in Japanese!)

 ・reschedule

-To rearrange or change something in your schedule.
+To rearrange the schedule or change the plans.

-(I don't know what happened, but something went wrong with your schedule.
+(I don't know what it was, but there was a problem with the schedule.
 Got it!)

 ・On-Schedule